Spotlight on Influencer marketing

 The artists' social security fund affects companies and creators alike

 In addition to tax issues, social security contributions are also a decisive factor in influencer marketing.
-The Artists' Social Insurance Fund (KSK) plays a special role in this.
+The Artists' Social Insurance Fund (KSK) plays a special role in this context.

-This has consequences for both sides: Creators must check whether they themselves are subject to compulsory insurance, while companies may be obliged to pay levies and report to the KSK.
+This has consequences for both sides: Creators must check whether they themselves become a member of the KSK, while companies may be obliged to pay relevant contributions and file declarations to the KSK.

 Image

-• Obligation to pay: Anyone who pays more than €700 per year (from 2026: €1,000) to self-employed artists or publicists must pay contributions to the artists' social security fund (§ 24 KSVG).
+• Filing obligations: Anyone who pays more than €700 per year (from 2026: €1,000) to self-employed artists or publicists must pay contributions to the KSK (§ 24 KSVG).
 Influencers are also considered artists in the opinion of the KSK.

-• Regardless of status: The obligation exists even if the commissioned creators themselves are not insured in the KSK.
-Companies of all sizes are affected - from small businesses to corporations.
+• Regardless of status: The obligation exists even if the creators themselves are not insured in the KSK.
+Companies of all sizes are affected - from small businesses to large corporations.

-• Reporting obligation: Companies must register independently with the KSK and report the fees paid by 31 March of the following year.
+• Reporting obligation: Companies must register pro-actively with the KSK and report fees paid to creators by 31 March of the following year.

-• Obligation to record: All fees must be fully documented; the KSK can demand information.
+• Obligation to record: All fees must be fully documented; the KSK can request relevant information.

 • Compulsory insurance: Despite being self-employed, there may be an obligation to pay contributions to pension, health and long-term care insurance through the KSK.

-• No own insurance: The KSK is only a collection point.
-The choice of health insurance provider remains free; a change to private health insurance may be possible under certain circumstances.
+• No stand-alone insurance: The KSK is only collecting contributions.
+The choice of a health insurance provider remains free; a change to private health insurance may be possible under certain circumstances.

-• Marginal income threshold: Compulsory insurance only from an annual gross income of €3,900 from artistic activity.
+• Income threshold: Compulsory insurance only from an annual gross income of €3,900 from artistic activity.

 • Contributions: Amount depends on income, contribution rates and personal factors (e.g. children).